 Self-Care: Debrief and Process

-Realize you have to process that your patient died at some point.
+Realize that at some point, you have to process that your patient died.

 Emotions will come out one way or another.
 You might burst out crying at a Lifetime movie, or over react in some other situation.
 Processing means talking out loud to a supportive person.
 Hearing your own words out loud.
 Saying them.
 You owe it to yourself to debrief as soon as you are able.